Learning Contextually-Adaptive Rewards via Calibrated Features: User Study

-\para{Evaluation metrics.} Participants completed a seven-point Likert scale survey, evaluating how well each model captured their personal contextual preference.
-The 4-item scale combined items adapted from Hoffman's goal subscale \cite{hoffman2019evaluating} (S1: \textit{The robot perceives accurately what }my preferences are., S2: \textit{The robot does not understand how I would like the task to be completed.}), prior work in the assessment of adaptive agents \cite{nikolaidis2017human} (S3: \textit{The robot’s learned relationship is responsive to my input.}), and a task-specific question (S4: \textit{The robot’s learned relationship corresponds well with my expectations for how it should behave in different contexts.}).
-Participants also ranked the presented models based on how well each captured their contextual preferences.
+\para{Dependent variables.} Participants first wrote a brief description of their contextual preference, then responded to 100 queries with response times recorded.
+After query response, participants completed the System Usability Scale (SUS) and NASA-TLX.
+They then inspected and subjectively assessed the four presented models on a seven-point Likert scale, evaluating how well each captured their contextual preferences.
+The 4-item scale combined items adapted from Hoffman's goal subscale \cite{hoffman2019evaluating} (S1: \textit{The robot perceives accurately what my preferences are.}, S2: \textit{The robot does not understand how I would like the task to be completed.}), prior work in the assessment of adaptive agents \cite{nikolaidis2017human} (S3: \textit{The robot’s learned relationship is responsive to my input.}), and a task-specific question (S4: \textit{The robot’s learned relationship corresponds well with my expectations for how it should behave in different contexts.}).
+Participants then ranked the models by how well each captured their contextual preferences.

-\para{Hypothesis.} Increasing the number of human-labeled contextual feature queries used in training improves alignment between the learned calibrated features and human preferences.
+\para{Hypothesis.} Training with more user-labeled contextual feature queries improves alignment between learned calibrated features and the user's contextual preferences.